 This widget will give you several options to support St. Mark’s!

 - InAsMuch Fund, which is our monthly outreach donation that we send to one of the several groups on our list.
-For more information on which organization we are giving to each month, contact Parish Administrator.
+For more information on which organization we are giving to each month, see our InAsMuch Offering page.

 - Hot Meals Fund, which supports our monthly meal provided on the 3rd Saturday.
 The Hot Meals for the Hungry program has been around for over 30 years!